Pascal Naples

 - vCard

-Pat has been recognized as a thought leader for his work through presentations, publications, and interviews with a variety of organizations, including Bloomberg Law, Chief Healthcare Executive, McKnight’s Home Care, The National Law Review, Greater New Haven Chamber of Commerce, and the Forensic Expert Witness Association (FEWA).
-Pat regularly contributes to the firm’s Investigations Blog and Health Care Counsel Blog, and he is one of five authors of the firm’s Annual Trade Secrets End of Year Report, which includes contributions from over 30 AFS attorneys.
+Pat has been recognized as a thought leader on health care investigations and litigation, managed care and reimbursement disputes, and trade secrets and noncompete litigation through presentations, publications, and interviews with a variety of organizations, including Bloomberg Law, Law360, Chambers USA, Forensic Expert Witness Association (FEWA), Chief Healthcare Executive, McKnight’s Home Care, MedTech Insight, The National Law Review, Medical Economics, Greater New Haven Chamber of Commerce, Home Builders & Remodelers Association of Connecticut, and Off the Chart: A Business of Medicine Podcast.
+Pat regularly contributes to the firm’s Investigations Blog and Health Care Counsel Blog, and he is one of the primary five authors of the firm’s Annual Trade Secrets End of Year Report, which includes contributions from over 30 AFS attorneys.
+In addition, Pat is one of the authors of the Chambers Global Practice Guide for Trade Secrets 2026 in the District of Columbia, Maryland, and Virginia.

 Before entering private practice, Pat clerked for Special Master Lisa Hamilton-Fieldman at the US Court of Federal Claims and served in the Office of Staff Counsel for the US Court of Appeals for the Fourth Circuit.
 He also interned for the Honorable Samuel Der-Yeghiayan of the US District Court for the Northern District of Illinois.